WICG/turtledove/Proposed_First_FLEDGE_OT_Details.md

 If the bid being generated or scored loses the auction, the URL will be fetched.
 These worklets may also call a `forDebuggingOnly.reportAdAuctionWin()` API which operates similarly to `forDebuggingOnly.reportAdAuctionLoss()` API but only fetches the URL after a winning bid or score.

+If a seller rejected a bid from participating in an auction, the seller can optionally add a rejectReason field to its return object.
+The buyer can learn about the reject reason through calling `forDebuggingOnly.reportAdAuctionLoss()` API in  `generateBid()`, by using “${rejectReason}” in the report URL's query string.
+The reject reason returned by `scoreAd()` should be one of
+*   "not-available"
+*   "invalid-bid"
+*   "bid-below-auction-floor"
+*   "pending-or-disapproved-by-exchange"
+*   "blocked-by-publisher"
+*   "language-exclusions"
+*   "category-exclusions"
+The default value will be "not-available", in cases where the seller doesn't provide one reject reason, or when a bid was not rejected.

 The FOT#1 will not include aggregate auction result reporting support for FLEDGE auctions.
 This is due to motivations relating to [promoting accurate measurement](#promoting-accurate-measurement-of-fledge-effectiveness.) and [availability of aggregate reporting technologies](#availability-of-other-technologies.).
 As discussed above, event-level reporting will be provided to winning and losing bids during the FOT#1.
 We’ll look to add support for aggregate reporting in a future version.

 #### Trusted Signals